-We’ll discuss how to calculate turnover in the next section, but before we do that, let’s take a moment to examine its two subcategories: voluntary and involuntary.
+We’ll discuss how to calculate turnover in the next section, but before we do that, let’s take a moment to examine its five subcategories: voluntary, involuntary, internal, demographic, and retirement.

 Voluntary turnover is when an employee chooses to leave their job for any reason, including:

 If you neglect to address the issues your team members are dealing with, your voluntary turnover rate will be high and you’ll lose more high-performing employees than you’ll retain.

 Involuntary turnover is when an employer chooses to terminate an employee.
 As with voluntary turnover, involuntary turnover happens for any number of reasons, including: